SatheeshKumar30/Library_Management/README.md

 Module Description:

+• User Module:

-1. User Module: You can check the availability of the book in this student module The following is a submodule of the user module.
+You can check the availability of the book in this student module The following is a submodule of the user module.

-View Books: The student can the books is Available or not in the library...
+      •View Books: The student can the books is Available or not in the library...

-My Books: The student can View the books is received in library...
+      •My Books: The student can View the books is received in library...

-2. Administrator Module:
+• Administrator Module:

 This is the main module for the planned project.
 The administrator will read and write information about all the participants.
 The administrator may also update, create and delete membership records as per the specification and implementation plans.

     • Update student:
       Authorize the administrator to register a new student and to update the student record.

     • Book information:
       Allow the administrator to enter the book data.